Adepuharshavardhan2001/langchain_website/README.md

 This project is an AI-powered **website code generator** built using **Streamlit**, **LangChain**, and **Google Gemini**.
 Users can describe a website idea, and the app automatically generates **HTML, CSS, and JavaScript** files.

+Project Overview

+Website Automation using Gemini AI is a Streamlit-based application that automates the creation of frontend website code using Generative AI.
+The user provides a natural language description of a website, and the system intelligently generates structured **HTML**, **CSS**, and **JavaScript** files.

+The project leverages **Google Gemini** through **LangChain** to interpret user requirements and produce clean, reusable frontend code.
+This automation reduces manual coding effort and demonstrates practical usage of Large Language Models (LLMs) in real-world web development workflows.

 ---

 ##  Features